gadauto3/ai-village/application/README.md

 Read [this Medium article](https://medium.com/@kurianoff/deploy-serverless-react-app-with-node-js-express-backend-to-aws-with-terraform-in-under-15-minutes-2386bf0c58e9) to understand [the repository](https://github.com/terraformita/terraform-aws-serverless-app/tree/main/examples/simple) on which this project is based.

+Make sure you sign up for [an OpenAI account](https://platform.openai.com/signup?launch) and get an API key by setting up a small budget.
+To give you a baseline, the entire process before this commit cost me 25¢.

+Make sure you have an AWS account.
+Terraform will spin up all the necessary services so make sure your user has full priveleges.
+You also need to add a Parameter Store value to hold the OpenAI key.
+To do that:

 ### Compile Frontend

 Run the following commands to initialize and compile frontend.